-Subsequently the Fosse Villages Neighbourhood Planning Group have chosen to update the Neighbourhood Plan to reinstate Local Green Space designations in the parishes of Huncote, Sharnford and Stoney Stanton.
+Subsequently the Fosse Villages Neighbourhood Planning Group have chosen to update the Neighbourhood Plan to reinstate Local Green Space designations in the parishes of Huncote, Sharnford, and Stoney Stanton.
 The proposed new Local Green Spaces are incorporated in Policy FV5 and the related policy maps.
-Other than consequential revisions, there are no further changes to the Neighbourhood Plan.
-A formal consultation took place between Friday 16 June and Friday 28 July 2023 (shortly after the monitoring period ended) with the following documents being consulted on:
+Other than consequential revisions, there were no further changes to the Neighbourhood Plan.
+Following public consultation and formal examination, the Fosse Villages Neighbourhood Plan (2024) was made by Blaby District Council in January 2024.
+Information on the Fosse Villages can be found on the Council's website.